-Coco Chanel – the Craft Behind the Chic
+Coco Chanel – the Craft Behind the Couture

 Gabrielle 'Coco' Chanel began her working life as an assistant selling cloth in a draper's shop in Moulins, a town in central France, before moving to Paris and opening a millinery boutique, Chanel-Modes, at 21 rue Cambon.
 It was this early knowledge of fabric and the craft of millinery that underpinned her revolutionary designs.
 She understood the way that materials moved and how to cut fabric to create the ideal silhouette.